1999 St. Louis Rams season: Week 9: at Detroit Lions

-Detroit converted a 4th-and-26 in the fourth quarter on the game-winning touchdown drive.
+Hoping to rebound from the loss to Tennessee, the Rams rallied from a nine point second-half deficit in Detroit to take a 27–24 lead over the Lions with 2:42 remaining in regulation.
+However, Gus Frerotte would lead the Lions down the field to reclaim the lead, converting a 4th-and-26 with a 57-yard pass to Germane Crowell along the way.
+Detroit then took a 31–27 lead on a Johnnie Morton touchdown reception with 28 seconds remaining.
+The Rams failed to respond, as Ron Rice would intercept Kurt Warner on the final drive, sealing St. Louis's second straight loss.

 Week 10: vs. Carolina Panthers

 Week 11: at San Francisco 49ers

 With this win the Rams swept the 49ers for the first time since the 1980 season nineteen years previously.

 Week 12: vs. New Orleans Saints

 Week 13: at Carolina Panthers

 The Rams won their tenth game and clinched the NFC West Division title for the first time since 1985.

 Week 14: at New Orleans Saints

 The Rams pass defense pressured the Saints offense, racking up three interceptions and six sacks.
 The Rams clinched a first-round bye for the first time under the playoff format adopted in 1990.

 Week 15: vs. New York Giants

 With a 12–2 record with two games remaining, the Rams clinched home field advantage for the first time since 1978.

 Week 16: vs. Chicago Bears

 Marshall Faulk racked up 204 receiving yards, in addition to 54 rushing yards on 10 carries.
 With this victory, the Rams set single-season franchise records for most home wins with 8 and most overall wins with 13 (a record they would break two years later).
 Additionally, the Rams finished with a perfect home record for the first time since the 1973 season.